rust-lang/edition-guide/src/rust-2021/reserving-syntax.md

 As a part of the 2021 edition a migration lint, `rust_2021_prefixes_incompatible_syntax`, has been added in order to aid in automatic migration of Rust 2018 codebases to Rust 2021.

-In order to have `rustfix` migrate your code to be Rust 2021 Edition compatible, run:
+In order to migrate your code to be Rust 2021 Edition compatible, run:

 ```sh
 cargo fix --edition